Programme

 Crisis of identity or renaissance of identity: investigating identity challenges among Ukrainians, using the example of Ukrainian war migrants in Poland after 2022

-Sergei Tikhonov & Elizaveta Vlasova (Independent Researchers)
+Sergei Tikhonov & Elizaveta Vlasova (Participating in Individual Capacity)

 Research on Dual Media Consumption and Value Sets of Russian-speaking Residents in Europe